-Today, there are diverse styles of wines available in the market as compared to 30 years ago, since many new countries with the expertise in modern techniques of winemaking and the new blends of grapes have joined the band of winemaking and the new blends of grapes have joined the band of winemaking countries.
+Today, there are diverse styles of wines available in the market as compared to 30 years ago, since many new countries with expertise in modern techniques of winemaking and new blends of grapes have joined the band of winemaking and the new blends grapes have joined the band winemaking countries.

-What are the Factors of Pairing Wine and Food
+What are the Factors in Pairing Wine and Food

-Though the traditional rules prevent beginners from making an awful selection of wine for their food, they would be able to make even better choices if they know the rule of pairing wine and food.
+Though the traditional rules prevent beginners from making an awful selection of wine for their food, they would be able to make even better choices if they know the food and wine pairing basics.

-While pairing wine and food, one should consider the acidity, sweetness, weight, intensity, and tannin of the wine and analyze the texture, flavor, fat content, sweetness, and saltiness of the food that is going to accompany.
+While pairing wine and food, one should consider the acidity, sweetness, weight, intensity, and tannin of the wine and analyze the texture, flavor, fat content, sweetness, and saltiness of the food that is going to accompany it.

 In general, white wines are more acidic than red wines and they are available in light, medium, and heavy styles with a dry, medium, and sweet taste.
 Red wines are more tannin and most red wines undergo malolactic fermentation to soften their acidic level.

-Food also has sweet, salt, sour, spicy, and bitter tastes with various textures.
+Food also has sweet, salty, sour, spicy, and bitter tastes with various textures.
 Some food has more plant fat, whereas some are rich in animal fat.

-All wines have the acidity of varying levels.
-Some are high acid wines and some are low acid wines.
+All wines have an acidity of varying levels.
+Some are high-acid wines and some are low-acid wines.
 Food also has acidity.
 Food with noticeable acidic levels needs a wine with noticeable acidity.